OMaraLab/chem3208/docs/_sources/md_analysis.rst.txt

     * pull_pullf.xvg : The pull force over time (kJ/mol/nm)
     * pull_pullx.xvg : The distance between your CA atom of the first and last residues over time (nm)

 Open these in a text editor.
-Copy the data into Excel and create a graph of the pull force (y-axi) over the distance (x-axis).
+Copy the data into Excel and create a graph of the pull force (y-axis) over the distance (x-axis).
 This can be considered a force profile over the distance between the first and last residues.

 .. note::